Rice 101: Can Slow Cookers Really Cook Rice?

 Wrapping Up – Can Slow Cookers Cook Rice?

-As you’ve seen throughout the article, slow cookers can cook all types of rice.
-From white to brown and even wild rice, a slow cooker can give the rice proper cooking, allowing you to reap the fruits of your patience.
+As you’ve seen throughout the article you no longer need to cook rice on the stove top.
+A crockpot can cook all types of rice.
+From white rice and brown rice and even wild rice, a slow cooker can make rice.

 However, when using a slow cooker, remember to check your rice-to-water ratio to ensure you don’t put too little or too much water.
 Applying a bit of butter and salt to the cooker before adding the rice will help add to the overall taste of the rice.